 For linked applications, all but two pages of the application must be identical.
 The application from each site must contain a Research Strategy that clearly describes those aspects of the project that are common to all sites of the collaboration.
 Variations in the Research Strategy between sites, no matter how minor, should be highlighted in a subsection of the Research Strategy with the heading "Elements Unique to This Site."
 The Specific Aims must include an Overview section that should be identical for all applications that are linked for the collaborative U01.
 The Overview should provide an overall rationale for applying as a linked collaborative study; the role of each site; the approach to project management; and elements unique to any of the sites.

 - Our team plans to apply as an unlinked research site.
 Does our application need to address all the issues outlined in the Research Strategy section of the RFA?

-- Should our team write our aims to address the objectives in the FOA, or propose innovative aims?
+- Should our team write our aims to address the objectives in the funding opportunity, or propose innovative aims?

 Aims should be written to address the goals of the proposed research and summarize the expected outcome(s), including the impact that the results of the proposed research will exert on the research field(s) involved.
 The application should cover all the elements identified in the RFA.

 - There are many assessments outlined in the RFA.
 May our team propose an approach whereby the entire team uses a focused protocol of core measurements and a subgroup of sites conducts additional assessments?